 Given these severe environmental issues, removing or reducing beef from your dog’s diet is a big step towards more sustainable pet care.

-Better but Not Perfect: Alternative Protein Sources
+Better But Not Perfect: Alternative Protein Sources

 1. Chicken

 Chicken is considered more sustainable than beef due to lower greenhouse gases, water use and land requirement.
-However, chicken farming is still associated with intensive production systems that raise animal welfare concerns.
+However, chicken farming is still associated with mass farming production systems that raise animal welfare concerns.
 Additionally, high stocking densities and reliance on soy-based feed which is linked to deforestation also contribute to environmental degradation.

 2. Pork

 Pork may be less resource intensive than beef, but it has its own issues.
 While pigs require less land and water than cattle, pork production still often involves confined, high density farming systems which raises animal welfare concerns.
-Additinally, pork farming also contributes to water pollution through waste runoff.
+Additionally, pork farming also contributes to water pollution through waste runoff.

 3. Duck